 The author of three critically acclaimed and well-respected books, Art T. Burton has spent the better part of 20 years reclaiming the heritage of African Americans in the American West.
 Burton has a distinguished career in education and the arts.
-He received bachelor and masters degrees in cultural and ethnic studies at Governors State University (GSU), where he served as student assistant dean.
+He served as student assistant dean at Governors State University.
 Additionally, he was selected as a recipient of “Who’s Who Among Students in American Colleges and Universities,” and traveled to Brazil with GSU’s award-winning Jazz Band as their percussionist.

 “(Black, Red, and Deadly: Black and Indian Gunfighters of the Indian Territories, 1870-1907) is a meaningful addition to my library, especially with the recent dedication of the Buffalo Soldier Monument.
 Your book illuminates another exciting chapter in the story of the outstanding contributions made by African Americans to our Nation’s history.”